Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 If we look at a DSL language such as [PHP][3]**: it is very easy to build a site using PHP because you can just input some procedural code, upload the file onto a server that supports PHP (and what server doesn't nowadays) and that's all there is to it (!now I'm obviously not suggesting this is good practice - I'm just illustrating the point that if you wanted to __just get started__ with PHP then that is all there is to it).

-With a GPL such as Ruby it isn't so straight forward (it's like the old adage "the question is easy when you know the answer": Ruby can be easy to use and get set-up when you know what you're doing but the fundaments - in my opinion - are difficult to grasp without a helping hand).
+With a GPL such as Ruby it isn't so straight forward (it's like the old adage "the question is easy when you know the answer": Ruby can be easy to use and get set-up when you know what you're doing, but the fundaments - in my opinion - are difficult to grasp without a helping hand).

 ***PHP (and JavaScript) were designed to be DSL's but have since evolved more into GPL's as they can be run on the desktop as well as the web (and many other environments they weren't originally designed for).*

-My issue with Ruby is that there is no "just get started" guide for those who want to play around with Ruby OR who want to build a site with it but not have to deal with design patterns such as MVC (or not straight away at least).
+My issue with Ruby is that there is no "just get started" guide for those who want to build a site with it but not have to deal with design patterns such as MVC (maybe not straight away at least).
 I wouldn't be surprised if developers new to Ruby felt obliged to use Ruby on Rails because it seems to be the only Ruby related framework out there that gets any real spotlight - and I understand why, because it truly is an all encompassing framework - but I wanted a Ruby site without the bloat of a framework like [Ruby on Rails][2].
 I didn't want all the confusing MVC structure and features that I'd never use.
 Hence why I'm writing this now.

 ##GitHub Repository